Iliamna (plant)

 The plants are herbaceous with a racemose inflorescence consisting of showy, slightly fragrant flowers ranging in color from almost white to lavender.
 The leaves are alternate and shallowly palmately lobed and stems and leaves are coarsely pubescent.
 The sepals of I. remota plants are broadly lanceolate and longer than wide compared to the broadly triangular ovate sepals that were equally broad and long on I. rivularis plants.

-Iliamna remota was first reported by the Reverend E. J. Hill on June 29, 1872, on Langham Island in the Kankakee River of nothern Illinois.
+Iliamna remota was first reported by the Reverend E. J. Hill on June 29, 1872, on Langham Island in the Kankakee River of northern Illinois.
 Reverend Hill noted that the plants grew in habitats he called "gravelly island" and "dry banks".
 Iliamna remota was designated as endangered by the Illinois Endangered Species Protection Board in 1980.
 Historical surveys and management recovery plans for I. remota and its vegetation on Langham Island have been reviewed.
 The island has remained undisturbed since 1945 after farming ceased on that island.
 In 1966, the island then was dedicated as an Illinois Nature Preserve with the primary purpose to preserve the native Iliamna remota population.